CreworkTeam/b2b-website/src/content/blogs/How to think of ideas.md

 Know that there are several problems around you right now.

-For example; let’s assume you’re a 25-year-old male working as a Software Engineer in Gurugram.
+For example; let’s assume you’re a 25-year-old male working as a Software Engineer in NYC.

 Consider the community you belong to, your daily routine for work, and for pleasure. _Is there something you feel could be improved or if it were available, could help you?
 Look around and examine the issues you face._